 Today, Southeast Asia as a whole is Australia’s second largest trading partner after China.
 Bilateral trade was US$67.9 billion in 2013 and climbing.

 Australia and ASEAN, along with New Zealand, formed the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) back in 2010.
 The deal is one of the world’s most comprehensive FTAs and seeks to eliminate 96% of all duties and tariffs on trade between the three signatories.

 But while some countries in Southeast Asia have taken measures to increase their trade with Australia, others have let their relations fall by the wayside.

 For its own part, Australia has also not yet taken full advantage of the business and investment opportunities in ASEAN.
 A 2013 survey by the Australian Trade Commission found that the majority of companies in Australia are not aware of the ASEAN Economic Community and the integration it will bring to the region.

 Look below to see where ASEAN-Australia trade currently stands, and learn more about future developments in the region.

-Despite the two countries are next to each other, Indonesia-Australia trade hasn’t developed as much as it should have.
+Despite these two countries being right next to each other, Indonesia-Australia trade hasn’t developed as much as it should have.
 Indonesia is only Australia’s 12th largest trading partner and 19th most popular destination for foreign direct investment (FDI).